jonascript/feathers-typeorm/README.md

 ### Migrating

-`feathers-sequelize` 4.0.0 comes with important security and usability updates.
+`feathers-typeorm` 4.0.0 comes with important security and usability updates.

-> __Important:__ For general migration information to the new database adapter functionality see [crow.docs.feathersjs.com/migrating.html#database-adapters](https://crow.docs.feathersjs.com/migrating.html#database-adapters).
+> **Important:** For general migration information to the new database adapter functionality see [crow.docs.feathersjs.com/migrating.html#database-adapters](https://crow.docs.feathersjs.com/migrating.html#database-adapters).

 The following breaking changes have been introduced: